peopledoc/vault-cli/README.md

 key/value mapping instead of a single value.
 Most of the commands have been updated in order to add the key parameter.

+A new option `--omit-single-key` was added to `vault env` in order to ignore the key when the variable names are built and there is only one key in the mapping.
+This option case simplify your migration as there won't be an additional `_VALUE` suffix added to your environment variables names.

 The following list shows how to update your commands:

 ```sh